+We have developed molecular assays to identify multiple pathogens causing respiratory infections and to quantify pneumococcus bacterial load.
+These novel assyas are now being applied for several clinical studies including a large epidemiplogical study for adult pneumonia in Japan.
+Furthermore we are now developing a novel assay to evaluate cellular immune responses to various TB antigens.
 Our goal is to better-understand mechanisms causing severe and treatment-refractory pneumonias at molecular levels toward development of a novel treatment strategy.
-We hypothesize that an impaired process in inducing the cessation of inflammation and re-construction of damaged tissues plays a central role in the pathogenesis of pneumonia.
+We are also working on basic research for pulmonary infection.
+We hypothesize that an impaired process in inducing the cessation of inflammation and repair of damaged tissues plays a central role in the pathogenesis of pneumonia.
 Our interest focuses on macrophage function, which is responsible for clearing apoptotic cells from the inflammation site.
-We have also developed molecular assays to identify multiple pathogens causing respiratory infections and to quantify pneumococcus bacterial load.
-These novel assyas are now being applied for several clinical studies.
-Furthermore we are now developing a novel assay to evaluate cellular immune responses to TB antigens.